jgomer2001/testing/scim-uma.md

 # SCIM protected by UMA

 User-managed access (UMA) is a profile of [OAuth2.0](http://tools.ietf.org/html/rfc6749) and is focused on defining standardized flows and constructs for coordinating the protection of an API or existing web resource.
-For more information on UMA please visit the respective [page in the docs](uma.md); the specification can be found at [kantara website](https://docs.kantarainitiative.org/uma/rec-uma-core.html).
+For more information on UMA please visit the corresponding [page](uma.md) in the docs - the specification can be found at [kantara website](https://docs.kantarainitiative.org/uma/rec-uma-core.html).

 Gluu Server CE supports UMA protection for SCIM endpoints from version 2.4.0 onwards.
 This functionality is built-in and does not require any special package or installation.

 As usual in open specs, concepts are abstract and hard to grasp at first, as such, the following section condenses some of the most important aspects to be aware of when protecting your SCIM API by UMA.

-If you are really in a hurry, you can proceed straight to [](???) section to activate UMA protection.
+If you are really in a hurry, you can proceed straight to the [enabled section](#enable-protection) to activate UMA protection.

-## The actors in SCIM protection
+## Actors involved in protection

 !!!
 Note
-    Current Gluu CE server version supports UMA 1.0.1.
+    Current Gluu server version supports UMA 1.0.1.
 Currently, latest version of the standard is 2.0 and will be included for our next release.

 The image shown [here](../api-guide/uma-api.md#uma-api-document) summarizes the phases and actors involved in UMA.
 While you don't need to get through to that complex flow in Gluu server for SCIM setup, it is important to familiarize yourself with the different parties interacting there, namely a resource owner, a client, a resource server, and an authorization server.

 * For the case of SCIM, the "resource" is what we are intended to protect, i.e. our database of users and groups stored in LDAP.
-More exactly we are interested in protecting the set of URLs that expose our data, in other words, the so-called "SCIM endpoint" - something that looks like this (`http://<your_host>/identity/seam/resource/restv1/scim/v2/`).
+More exactly we are interested in protecting the set of URLs that expose our data, in other words, the so-called "SCIM endpoint" - something that looks like this (`http://&lt;your_host&gt;/identity/seam/resource/restv1/scim/v2/`).

 * The resource owner is normally a legal entity (e.g. your company), or someone acting on its behalf (the administrator of Gluu CE installation).
 The owner should be capable of granting access to protected resources.